ocgcyj/Carpool-gunradio/README.md

 Carpool PHY layer is built atop open source GNURadio http://gnuradio.org/

 ## Introduction
 This is the source code of Carpool.
-The source is maintained locally by our research group and not published until the related paper is accepted.
+The source is maintained locally by our research group and not published until the related paper has been accepted recently.

 **_“Less Transmissions, More Throughput: Bringing Carpool to Public WLANs”, IEEE Transactions on Mobile Computing (TMC 2015)_**